Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-We measured the differential resistance of the junction as a function of the bias voltage applied as before in current-biased interferometers sketched in Figure~\ref{CB}a.
-The I-V characteristics, obtained by integration, for selected $V_N$ values are shown in Figure~\ref{CB}b. $I_c$ decreases monotonically mimicking the results obtained in flux-biased HyQUIDs with a fully resistive state at a similar critical value $V_N^{c1}$.
-The persistent current emerges for higher voltages until it vanishes definitively at $eV_N^{c2}\simeq$ 0.9 meV $\simeq 22 E_{th}$.
-In addition, a dissipative and voltage-dependent current $I_0$ displaces the superconducting region $I_s$ (gray area). $I_0$ scales linearly with the applied voltage up to $V_N\simeq0.7$ mV, beyond which thermal effects undermine phase-coherence correlations as shown in long junctions~\cite{SI}.
-Measurements in sample B with reversed polarity $I_0(-V_N)<0$ rules out any leakage currents from the control wires to the superconducting electrodes~\cite{note00}.
+Differential resistance of the junction in HyQUIDs without the superconducting loop allows direct probing of the critical current and the nonequilibrium conditions.
+SN interfaces exhibit high transparency since normal state resistance $R_{sns}$ = 0.24(1) $\Omega$ is similar to the one estimated from resistivity $R_n$ = 0.22(1) $\Omega$.
+The I-V characteristics, obtained by integration, for selected $V_N$ values applied as before are shown in Figure~\ref{CB}b. $I_c$ decreases mimicking the results obtained in flux-biased HyQUIDs with a fully resistive state at a similar critical value $V_N^{c1}$.
+The persistent current emerges for higher voltages until it vanishes definitively at $eV_N^{c2}\simeq$ 0.9 meV $\simeq$ 22 $E_{th}$ confirming nonequilibrium conditions $\tau_D<\tau_{\phi}$.
+Otherwise, the critical current monotonically decay without reversing in a hot electron regime~\cite{mor98}.
+A dissipative and voltage-dependent current $I_0$ displaces the superconducting region $I_s$ (gray area) as predicted in asymmetric interferometers~\cite{dol19S,dol19}. $I_0$ scales linearly with the applied voltage up to $V_N\simeq0.7$ mV, beyond which thermal effects undermine phase-coherence correlations as shown in long junctions~\cite{SI}.
+Its intrinsic nature is confirmed by reversing the polarity of the bias voltage in sample B. In case any leakage current flows from the control wire to the junction ground, the dissipative current would remain positive and the critical voltage should differ from the one obtained in magnetoresistance measurements, contrary to the observations.